GST Exemptions In India

 • Expert Opinion: Economists suggest that a more nuanced approach, possibly including a reconsideration of the ITC mechanism for exempt sectors, could enhance the sector's productivity and contribute to higher GDP growth from agriculture.

-The Renewable Energy Sector: A Case Study
+The Renewable Energy Service Sector: A Case Study

 • Overview: The renewable energy sector has been identified as a key driver for sustainable development.
 GST exemptions and concessions for solar panels, wind turbines, and related services are intended to spur growth in this sector.